Visit Us at Booth 410 at the AMA Symposium for the Marketing of Higher Ed in Las Vegas on Nov 10-13 | SCHEDULE A DEMO

 Solr offers great performance, features, customizability and scalability, but requires tuning for optimal benefit.

 Let us solve the technical aspects of your Solr infrastructure.
-With SearchStax Cloud is a fully-managed SaaS solution that automates, manages, maintains and scales Solr search infrastructure in public or private clouds.
+With SearchStax Managed Search is a fully-managed SaaS solution that automates, manages, maintains and scales Solr search infrastructure in public or private clouds.
 We take care of Solr and make sure you have a reliable, secure and compliant Solr setup so you can focus on more value-added tasks.
 Schedule a demo or start a free trial to see how SearchStax Cloud can automate, manage and scale Solr for your project.

 Get a Demo of SearchStax Cloud